Shaquille O'Neal: Player profile

 O'Neal only made one three-point shot during his entire career.
 He made the shot during the 1995–96 NBA season with the Orlando Magic.
 His career three-point-shot record is 1 for 22 (a 4.5% career percentage).

 O'Neal was a capable defender, named three times to the All-NBA Second Defensive Team.
 His presence intimidated opposing players shooting near the basket, and he averaged 2.3 blocked shots per game over the course of his career.

 Phil Jackson believed O'Neal underachieved in his career, saying he "could and should have been the MVP player for 10 consecutive seasons."
 In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named O'Neal as the 8th greatest player in NBA history.

 The Lakers retired his No. 34 jersey on April 2, 2013.
 On February 26, 2016, the Miami Heat announced that it would retire O'Neal's No. 32 jersey during the 2016–17 season, making O'Neal one of just 32 athletes in American professional sports history to have their jersey retired by multiple teams.
 The Heat eventually retired his jersey on December 22, 2016, during halftime of a game against his former team, the Los Angeles Lakers.
+On February 13, 2024, the Orlando Magic retired O'Neal's No. 32 jersey, the first time they retired a players' number.
+He became the third player to have his number retired by three NBA teams, joining Wilt Chamberlain and Pete Maravich.